cloud-66-internal/help.cloud66.com/_prepress/references/build-minutes.md

 Each Prepress account has a quota of Build Minutes included which refreshes each month.
 The number of Minutes available depends on the kind of account you have:

-* Trial accounts (14 days): 120 Build Minutes
+* Trial accounts (4 weeks): 120 Build Minutes
-* Paid accounts: 120 Build Minutes / month
+* Paid accounts: 120 Build Minutes per month - shared across all your Prepress applications

 ## Build Minute overages